-A primary goal of the IRP is to ensure Idaho Power's system has sufficient resources to reliably serve customer demand and flexible capacity needs over the 20-year planning period.
+The primary goal of the IRP is to ensure Idaho Power's system has sufficient resources to reliably serve customer demand and flexible capacity needs over the 20-year planning period.
 The company has historically developed portfolios to eliminate resource deficiencies identified in a 20-year load and resource balance.
-Under this process, Idaho Power developed portfolios which were quantifiably demonstrated to eliminate the identified resource deficiencies, and qualitatively varied by resource type, where the varied resource types considered reflected the company's understanding that the financial performance of a resource class is dependent on future conditions in energy markets and energy policy.
+Under this process, Idaho Power developed portfolios that were quantifiably demonstrated to eliminate the identified resource deficiencies, and qualitatively varied by resource type, in which the considered resource types reflected Idaho Power's understanding that the economic performance of a resource class is dependent on future conditions in energy markets and energy policy.